khulnasoft/integrations-core/druid/README.md

 ## Overview

-The Datadog Agent collects metrics from Druid using [DogStatsD][2].
+The Khulnasoft Agent collects metrics from Druid using [DogStatsD][2].
 DogStatsD collects metrics on Druid queries, ingestion, and coordination data.
 For more information, see the [Druid metrics documentation][3].

 In addition to collecting metrics, the Agent also sends a Service Check related to Druid's health.